MicrosoftLearning/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Deprecated_labs/LAB_AK_09_Implementing_operational_monitoring_in_hybrid_scenarios.md

 # Lab answer key: Implementing operational monitoring in hybrid scenarios

-**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-801%20Lab%20Simulation%20-%20Implementing%20operational%20monitoring%20in%20hybrid%20scenarios)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ## Exercise 1: Preparing a monitoring environment

 #### Task 1: Deploy an Azure virtual machine

-1. Connect to **SEA-SVR2**, and if needed, sign in with the credentials provided by the instructor.
+1. Connect to **SEA-SVR2**, and if needed, sign in with the credentials provided by your instructor.
 1. On **SEA-SVR2**, start Microsoft Edge, go to the Azure portal at `https://portal.azure.com/`, and sign in by using the credentials of a user account with the Owner role in the subscription you'll be using in this lab.
 1. On **SEA-SVR2**, in the Microsoft Edge window displaying the Azure portal, open the Azure Cloud Shell pane by selecting the Cloud Shell button in the Azure portal.
 1. If prompted to select either **Bash** or **PowerShell**, select **PowerShell**.

-   > **Note:** If this is the first time you're starting Cloud Shell and you're presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and then select **Create storage**.
+   > **Note:** If this is the first time you're starting Cloud Shell and you're presented with the **You have no storage mounted** message, select the subscription you are using in this lab, and then select **Apply**.

 1. In the toolbar of the Cloud Shell pane, select the **Upload/Download files** icon, in the drop-down menu select **Upload**, and upload the file **C:\\Labfiles\\Lab09\\L09-rg_template.json** into the Cloud Shell home directory.
-1. Repeat the previous step to upload the **C:\\Labfiles\\Lab09\\L09-rg_template.parameters.json** file into the Cloud Shell home directory.
+1. Repeat the previous step to upload the **C:\Labfiles\Lab09\L09-rg_template.parameters.json** file into the Cloud Shell home directory.
 1. To create the resource group that will be hosting the lab environment, in the **PowerShell** session in the Cloud Shell pane, enter the following commands, and after entering each command, press Enter (replace the `<Azure_region>` placeholder with the name of an Azure region where you intend to deploy resources in this lab):

    >**Note**: You can use the **(Get-AzLocation).Location** command to list the names of available Azure regions: